 Recommendation: For easier maintenance, use these options:

-- Automate your whitelisting rules based on these files.
+- Automate your rules for your allow list based on these files.

 Daily JSON listings for IP addresses